visrealm/pico9918/core/EMULATOR-INTEGRATION.md

 `pico9918_config_apply_now(vdp, true)` seeds R50, R30, the first sixteen palette entries and the render base where the selected personality has the PICO9918 config feature.
 It does not keep ownership of those registers: later guest writes win.

+This and `pico9918_set_chip()` may be called in either order.
+Selecting a personality that has no settings block - an F18A or either TMS9918 - takes R30 to that chip's own scanline sprite limit, because a TMS9918A has no register to raise it with and must not inherit a PICO9918's.
+Selecting one that does have a block leaves R30 to the block, so a later apply is not needed to undo the step.

+The palette goes the same way, and deliberately.
+The sixteen entries in the block are the PICO9918's power-on palette, not a preference that follows the user from chip to chip: a TMS9918A personality shows the colours a TMS9918A has, and an F18A its own.
+Selecting the PICO9918 first and then stepping down does leave those entries in place, because nothing clears them - but that is a side effect, not a supported way to carry a palette onto a lesser chip, and it does not carry R30 with it.
+A host that wants one palette everywhere owns that choice and should write the entries itself.

 ### Settings changed while running